libra/website/docs/community/coding-guidelines.md

 libra$ ../setup_scripts/clippy.sh
 ```

 In general, we follow the recommendations from [rust-lang-nursery](https://rust-lang-nursery.github.io/api-guidelines/about.html).
-The remainder of the guide is to provide more detailed guidance on specific areas in order to provide as much uniformity as possible.
+The remainder of this guide provides detailed guidelines on specific topics, to achieve uniformity of the codebase.

 ## Code Documentation

 Any public fields, functions, and methods should be documented with [Rustdoc](https://doc.rust-lang.org/book/ch14-02-publishing-to-crates-io.html#making-useful-documentation-comments).

- Please follow the conventions as detailed below for modules, structs, enums, and functions.
-The *single line* is used as a preview when navigating Rustdoc.
-As an example, see the "Structs" and "Enums" sections in the [collections](https://doc.rust-lang.org/std/collections/index.html) Rustdoc.
+Follow the conventions described below for modules, structs, enums, and functions.
+The content on the *[single line]* shown in the following example is used as a preview in the generated rust documentation.
+Refer to the 'Structs' and 'Enums' sections in the [collections](https://doc.rust-lang.org/std/collections/index.html) Rustdoc, for examples.

  ```
  /// [Single line] One line summary description